Embrace the freedom it offers, not the restrictions it brings.

 Yes, you can control the timing of your output.
-Think Colostomy irrigation.
+Think of colostomy irrigation.

 A colostomy irrigation is like an enema given through the stoma.
 It allows you to control the timing of your output.
 You empty the colon once a day or every other day so that you do not have to have stool output the rest of the day.
-This doesn’t work for everyone and some people don’t want to do this.
-An irrigation takes about an hour a day to perform.
-You can begin irrigating after you are passing stool once or twice a day or about two months after surgery.
+This doesn’t work for everyone, and some people don’t want to do this.
+An irrigation system takes about an hour a day to perform.
+You can begin irrigating after passing stools once or twice a day, or about two months after surgery.
 Ask your nurse or ostomy nurse about how to perform a colostomy irrigation.